Century Series

 The Century Series is a popular name for a group of US fighter aircraft representing models designated between F-100 and F-106 which went into full production.
 They included the first successful supersonic aircraft designs in the United States Air Force's service, which remained in active service well into the 1970s and 1980s with the Air Force Reserve and Air National Guard.
 Three later variants, the QF-100, QF-102, and QF-106, also continued in service, primarily as aerial target drones, until the late 1990s.
 The F-104G stayed in service with the Italian military until 2004.
-The NASA airborne science program maintains a group of F-104G in airworthy condition for use as test platforms and chase aircraft.
+A small number of F-104 are in airworthy condition and used by the company Starfighters Space.

 Century Series aircraft

 The name "Century Series" stems from the fighter (F-) designation number being in the 100–109 range.
 The term became popular to refer to a group of generally similar designs of the 1950s and early 1960s.

 As it evolved, the attribution of the Century Series moniker reflects models designated between F-100 and F-106 which went into full production: